-I’m not sure why, but I can’t quite seem to get the words to come out for this last blog of the month.
+I know this title is an artless steal of an old song lyric but it kind of fits ish.1 I’m not sure why, but I can’t quite seem to get the words to come out for this last blog of the month.
 My aim was to, perhaps, write one blog each week or two but… Continue reading January February Don’t You Come Around

 It was a two bottle of Gavi kind of evening.
 That is two bottles between two of us, in case you’re counting.
 Yesterday morning we sent Anne’s brother Mark off to the ‘inn at the end of the world’ (G.K.
 Chesterton – The Feast of the Snow).
 Where, under normal circumstances, the church would be… Continue reading Grief in the time of Covid

 I wasn’t planning to write anything again until the end of the month when I will have hopefully completed my 100 miles in the month challenge.
 But the snow actually, finally, kind of, settling on the streets of Bebington meant that my long run hasn’t happened today and, after much vacillation and angst about letting… Continue reading 28 miles to go